Moesif/moesif-envoy-wasm-plugin/README.md

 # Moesif Envoy WASM Plugin

-The Moesif Envoy WebAssembly plugin captures API traffic from [Envoy Service Proxy](https://www.envoyproxy.io/) and logs it to [Moesif API Analytics](https://www.moesif.com).
+The Moesif Envoy WebAssembly plugin captures API traffic from [Envoy Service Proxy](https://www.envoyproxy.io/) and logs it to [Moesif API Analytics and Monetization](https://www.moesif.com) platform.
+Supports projects built on Envoy such as Solo.io Gloo Gateway, Istio, and others.
 This plugin leverages an asynchronous design and doesn’t add any latency to your API calls.

-- Envoy is an L7 proxy and communication bus.
+- Envoy is a L7 proxy and communication bus.
 - Moesif is an API analytics and monetization platform.

 [Source Code on GitHub](https://github.com/Moesif/moesif-envoy-wasm-plugin)

+> Moesif has both an Envoy plugin [built in WASM](https://www.moesif.com/docs/server-integration/envoy-wasm-plugin/) and one [built in Lua](https://www.moesif.com/docs/server-integration/envoy-proxy/).
+For most projects including Gloo and Istio, Moesif recommends the WASM plugin for full compatibility.

 ## How to Install